treharne/geocoders/README.md

 This usually depends on the provider's business model, and the licencing agreement in place with the underlying geographic data provider ([OSM](https://www.openstreetmap.org/), local government entity, local private entity, global data aggregator, etc.)

+I haven't made any notes based on this criteria, but I will certainly accept *unbiased* PRs!

 ## Bonus Criteria: Uptime
 - How often is the Geocoder API unavailable?
 - How important is it for you that the geocoder is available?

+I haven't made any notes based on this criteria, but I will certainly accept *unbiased* PRs!

 # Pricing and Limits Summary